GAZelle: Variants

 The GAZ Sobol is a lighter duty version of the GAZelle, built on a shorter wheelbase.
 It was introduced in 1998.

 The GAZ Valdai is a heavier duty version of the GAZelle, built on a longer wheelbase.
-It was introduced in 2003 and discontinued in favor of the GAZon.
+It was introduced in 2003 and was discontinued in 2015.

 The GAZelle cabin is also used for building tracked all-terrain carriers such as GAZ-3409 «Bobr» (Beaver).

-Before GAZ introduced its own GAZelle-based minibus, various smaller Russian factories launched rebuilding of freight GAZelles into minibuses ("Pskova-2214", "STG-01") and different custom vehicles.
+Before GAZ introduced its own GAZelle-based minibus, various smaller Russian factories launched rebuilding of panel van GAZelles into minibuses ("Pskova-2214", "STG-01") and different custom vehicles.
 A few Russian and Ukrainian factories still produce custom buses and ambulances based on GAZelles of "Business" and "NEXT" generations.

 Trim levels

 Before the 2010 upgrade, customers were not given the opportunity to select options.
 Currently the Gazelle-Business can be ordered with a rear differential lock, ABS braking system, "de luxe" instrument panel, and the "Package" option that includes fog lights, electroproof mirrors, front electric windows, dashboard "de luxe" (radio control buttons on the steering wheel and audio package) and central locking of the front doors.

-Gazelle NEXT generation of LCVs has its own schedule of basic trim levels and options.
+The succeeding GAZelle NEXT generation of LCVs has its own schedule of basic trim levels and options.